 How long does the nutrition care process take?

 The duration of our time together depends upon your goals & health concerns, your schedule, and your capacity.
 Have you been struggling with a health issue for several years?
 Is your calendar always full?
 How many spoons do you have on any given day?
 It's not a race; making realistic, sustainable, long-term changes to your life takes time.
-If you're looking for the nutrition "secrets" or that one thing that will "fix" you quickly, we may not be a good fit for each other.
+If you're looking for the nutrition "secrets", that one thing that will "fix" you quickly, or just a meal plan, we may not be a good fit for each other.
 Remember: you're not an appliance, you're a human.

 But I don't live in Maryland - can I still work with you?